-The Group will implement systems and controls to ensure any form of exploitation of an individuals' liberty and freedoms by another person for commercial gain is not taking place within any business operations.
+TCG will implement systems and controls to ensure any form of exploitation of an individuals' liberty and freedoms by another person for commercial gain is not taking place within any business operations.
 The Anti-Slavery and Human Trafficking Statement is published on the website.

-11. Peer on Peer Abuse
+11. Child on child Abuse

 This includes all types of bullying (including cyber bullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, hair pulling or otherwise causing physical harm; sexting and initiating/hazing type violence and rituals; CSE; gang activity and youth violence.
+All staff should challenge inappropriate behaviour between students and recognise that downplaying certain behaviours can lead to an unsafe culture that normalises abuse.